theselfstudy/cadence/README.md

 Run Locally via `npm run dev` and visit http://localhost:3000

 # 🧪 Beta Testing
-- Cadence is currently in a private beta.
+- TrackWell is currently in a private beta.
 - Expect breaking changes
 - Data persistence is intentionally limited
 - Feedback is welcome via the support contact listed below

 # ❓ FAQ
-Is Cadence HIPAA compliant?
+Is TrackWell HIPAA compliant?
-- No. Cadence is not a medical device and does not provide medical advice.
+- No. TrackWell is not a medical device and does not provide medical advice.
 Users retain full ownership and control of their data.

-Does Cadence track users?
+Does TrackWell track users?
 - No. There are no analytics, ads, or tracking scripts.

 Can I export my data?
 - Yes — users can export data from their Google Sheet or download CSV files in local mode. (*coming soon!*)

 # 🧑‍💻 About the Creator
-- Cadence is an independent project built with care and intention.
+- TrackWell is an independent project built with care and intention.
 - It is not venture-backed and is designed to remain simple and sustainable.

 # 📬 Support
 Questions, feedback, or issues?
-📧 support@cadence.app or open a GitHub issue.
+📧 support@TrackWell.app or open a GitHub issue.

 # 📜 License
 MIT License